-While it’s no secret that opposites attract in the dating world, did you know they can also just… attract?
+It’s no secret that opposites attract in the dating world, but did you know they can also just… attract?

 We often use the opposites attract principle to create enticing and engaging spaces for our clients.
 To share the secret, we’re diving into a few simple techniques that you can use in your own design projects and renovations.

 Why It Works: You may think opposing patterns will compete with each other, but their banter for attention can actually be a point of interest and enjoyment to the eye.

 How To Do It Best: Pillows and rugs are the easiest to refresh.
 For example, swap out your “quieter” pillows — on your couch, chairs, or bed — for pillows with bold patterns and a bit more to say.

 The best part?
 This maneuver is a low-cost investment that creates immediate impact.
 As long as the color scheme is harmonious, you can let the patterns chit-chat away.

 2 | TAKE A NOTE FROM ABROAD

 Why It Works: Complementary colors effortlessly enhance each other and can create beautiful spaces... but mastering the art does take a little study and practice.
 We love the way this Moroccan interior uses the interplay of earthy oranges and robin's egg blue (and uses opposing patterns, too!).

 How To Do It Best: If you look around your room and find that it consists of varying degrees of the same color, consider introducing a complement.

 Blues, for example, can almost always benefit from hints of orange, coral, or light pink, while yellows brighten at touches of violet or navy.